-When larvæ are full grown, they cast their skins for the last time, undergo a complete change of form, and, with a few exceptions, cease to eat, and remain nearly motionless.
-When an insect, after this change, does not lose its legs, or continues to eat and move, it is popularly called a Nymph; and when the inner skin of the larva is converted into a membranous or leathery covering, which wraps the insect closely up like a mummy, it is termed Pupa, from its resemblance to an infant in swaddling bands.
-From the pupæ of many of the butterflies appearing gilt as if with gold, the Greeks called them Chrysalides, and the Romans Aureliæ, and hence naturalists frequently call a pupa, chrysalis, even when it is not gilt.
+When larvæ are full grown, they cast their skins for the last time, undergo a complete change of form, excepting in the case of ametabolous larvæ, cease to eat, and remain nearly motionless.
+The inner skin of the larva now becomes converted into a membranous or leathery covering, which wraps the insect closely up like a mummy: in this a, Pupa of a water-beetle (Hydrophilus); b, pupa of Sphinz Ligustri.

+condition it is termed Pupa, from its resemblance to an infant in swaddling bands.
+Nympha, or nymph, is another term given to insects in this stage;\ moreover from the pupæ of many of the butterflies appearing gilt as if with gold, the Greeks called them Chrysalides, and the Romans Awreliæ, and hence naturalists frequently call a pupa chrysalis, even when it is not gilt.
 We shall see, as we proceed, the curious contrivances resorted to for protecting insects in this helpless state.